andimeier/cas-authentication-middleware/README.md

 - `possibleCasLogout`: do a logout (does nothing at the moment)
 - `redirectToFrontend`: redirects to the frontend
 - `logout`: De-authenticates the client with the Express server and then redirects them to the CAS logout page.
+- `getSessionInfo`: retrieve session info about the logged in user: it consists of { userId, userInfo }. `userId` is the username used with the CAS login, `userInfo` are any additional attributes the CAS login process provided about the user (this is an optional CAS feature)
+- `ensureSession`: express endpoint function which ensures there is a valid session.
+If there is none, a CAS cycle will be done.
+This should only be relevant in dev mode because with dev mode switched off, the scenario would be that the client would only be delivered when the CAS auth middleware has set up a session.
+So the situation where we need `ensureSession` would not occur.

 #### Access control